behroozsepehry/exercise-solver/README.md

 ---

-## Key ideas
+## Core Concepts

 * Exercises are represented with continuous activation values (0.1–0.95) for each muscle group.
 * Each chosen exercise instance contributes sets based on `sets_per_instance[category] * activation` (from `config.json`) to a muscle's weekly volume.
 * Exercises are classified by category: `UPPER_GYM`, `LOWER_GYM`, `UPPER_HOME`, `LOWER_HOME` based on configuration.
 Eligibility is specified per exercise in the config, allowing for separate versions (e.g., cable for gym, band for home) where needed.
 * **Equipment constraints**: Exercises specify which equipment they use (chest press, leg press, cable, bands, etc.).
 Pairs are only allowed if they don't share equipment, reducing equipment adjustment time during workouts.
 Equipment include: `"CHEST_PRESS"`, `"LEG_PRESS"`, `"LEG_CURL"`, `"LAT_PULLDOWN"`, `"SEATED_ROW"`, `"CABLE"`, `"BAND_LOW"`, `"BAND_MED"`, `"BAND_HIGH"`.

+---

+## Technical Details

 * Pairing constraint: each category forms pairs (supersets) based on supersets_per_day × days_per_category values (from config.json).
 A pair is allowed only if the *overlap* (dot product of activation vectors) ≤ `THRESHOLD` AND they don't share equipment.
 * Day assignment: After pairing, assign pairs to days with pairs per day based on supersets_per_day, minimizing muscular overlaps between supersets on the same day.
 * Objective: minimize weighted sum of absolute deviations from targets plus maximum absolute deviation (`DEVIATION_SUM_WEIGHT * sum_abs_deviations + max_abs_deviation`), measuring deviations in sets rather than percentages to treat all targets equally.

----

-## What's included

-* `solve.py`: two-stage ILP solver: first for exercise pairing and muscle coverage optimization, second for day assignment using PuLP and CBC.
-* `config.json`: JSON configuration file containing all tunable parameters, muscle targets, and exercise definitions.
-* `assign_pairs_to_days()` function: ILP to assign pairs to days, minimizing muscular overlaps.
-* **Equipment constraint system**: Prevents pairing exercises that use the same equipment (chest press, leg press, cable equipment, etc.) to reduce workout adjustment time.
-* Exercise pool and muscle definitions loaded from `config.json`.
-The exercise pool is compact and uses compound, time-efficient movements (equipment, bands, and bodyweight).

 ---